madebyregina/madebyregina.github.io/README.md

-# 🖤 Crafted by RJ
+# 🖤 Crafted by RJ — Web Developer Profile

 Welcome to my personal developer profile.
 This space highlights my expertise and the kind of work I do — from building fast, responsive websites to crafting elegant design systems with **WordPress** and **Webflow**.